fsb-edu/ML4Food/README.md

 More information on the processing and the datasets can be found at the start of  `M1_MLIntro_DataProcessing.ipynb`.

+## Images
+All images of the tutorials can be found in the `images` folder.
+To change or  modify any of them, see `Graphics Of ML4Food.pptx`.

 ## Acknowledgments
 This project was funded by the ETH Rector’s Impulse Fund.